visgl/loaders.gl/modules/cli/docs/api-reference/3d-tiles-converter.md

 - `options.inputUrl` the url to read the tileset from.
 Required
 - `options.outputPath` the output path
 - `options.tilesetName` the output name of the tileset
+- `options.egmFilePath` location of \*.pgm file to convert heights from ellipsoidal to gravity-related format
 - `options.maxDepth` The max tree depth of conversion